This is a gear review about the Best Backpacking Stoves of 2023.

 First up, let’s look at the weight.
 At 11.2oz / 320 grams it’s not the lightest stove, but it’s not unmanageable either.

 The ability to burn almost any type of fuel makes this the go-to stove for expedition-style trips.
-It can use Kerosene, white gas, or unleaded fuel.
+It can use Kerosene, white gas, or unleaded gasoline.

 Where this stove really shines is the boil and burn times.
 Depending on whether you use white gas or kerosene, you can boil a liter of water in 3.5 or 4.5 minutes!